craigatgoogle/continuous-deployment-on-kubernetes/README.md

 1. Click `Add Source` and choose `git`

 1. Paste the **HTTPS clone URL** of your `sample-app` repo on Cloud Source Repositories into the **Project Repository** field.
-    It will look like: https://source.developers.google.com/p/REPLACE_WITH_YOUR_PROJECT_ID/r/gceme
+    It will look like: https://github.com/REPLACE_WITH_YOUR_GITHUB_USERNAME/continuous-deployment-on-kubernetes

 1. From the Credentials dropdown select the name of new created credentials from the Phase 1.
 It should have the format `PROJECT_ID service account`.

 1. Under 'Scan Multibranch Pipeline Triggers' section, check the 'Periodically if not otherwise run' box and se the 'Interval' value to 1 minute.

+1. Under `Build Configuration` > `Script Path`, enter: `sample-app/Jenkinsfile`.

 1. Click `Save`, leaving all other options with their defaults